How do Conversation Tables work for my students?

 How will I know if my students attended?

-Student attendance will be recorded in your professor account under Conversation Tables > Completed in the left sidebar.
+Student attendance will be recorded in your teacher account under Conversation Tables > Completed in the left sidebar.

 For attendance to be recorded, students must join through their student account.
 If a student shares the session link with another student, that other student's attendance will not be recorded.